sawaken/frypan/tutorial/tutorial.md

 # Short Tutorial

-To experience FRP and understand how to use this library, we make an imitation of Linux's atd(8) and at(1).
+To experience FRP (Functional Reactive Programming) and understand how to use this library, we make an imitation of Linux's atd(8) and at(1).

 ## atd(8) and at(1) on Linux